CTM-GOAT/Internet-Explorer-Bot/README.md

 -> You will need to have Node.js installed
 -> You will need your own API key from Discord, can get that here: https://discordapp.com/developers/docs/intro

-Clone, open directory, and run 'node index.js'
+Clone, open directory, and at the prompt, run 'npm update' then, run 'node index.js'